 In 2019, the Flight Screening fee is $40,000.
 Students will be invoiced directly, and neither FEE-HELP nor any other government loan scheme is available for payment of this fee.

-Once enrolled in the GDF, each of the four AVIG courses attracts the fee calculated in accordance with the Tuition Fees 2018: UNSW Science for Domestic Full Fee-Paying table.
-From the 2019 table, AVIG courses attract a fee of $2,435 per unit of credit (UoC) and each AVIG course is 12 UoC; therefore, the fee in 2018 for each of the four AVIG courses is $29,220.
+Once enrolled in the GDF, each of the four AVIG courses attracts the fee calculated in accordance with the Tuition Fees: UNSW Science for Domestic Full Fee-Paying table.
+From the 2020 table, AVIG courses attract a fee of $2,535 per unit of credit (UoC) and each AVIG course is 12 UoC; therefore, the fee in 2020 for each AVIG course is $30,420.

 The FEE-HELP loan scheme is available to eligible students to assist with payment of each AVIG course fee up to the FEE-HELP limit.
 Eligibility requirements, limits and application procedures for FEE-HELP loans apply.

 Summing the Flight Screening fee ($40,000) and the four AVIG courses (4 x $30,420 = $121,680) yields an estimated total course fee of $161,680 for the GDF in 2020.
 It is estimated because the last AVIG course (i.e. AVIG5914) is undertaken in the following year and the fee schedule is yet to be determined.
 FEE-HELP loan is available to eligible students.
 Subject to the passage of legislation, the HELP loan limit may increase to $150,000 in 2020.
 This information is available at https://www.studyassist.gov.au/news/increased-help-loan-limit-aviation-courses.
 The increased limit will include any previous HELP loans, except for HECS-HELP loans taken prior to 1st January 2020.
 For more information, please visit https://www.studyassist.gov.au/help-loans/2020-loan-limit-changes.